k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/05_llm_interfaces.md

 ### Step 2: Create the Interface

 1. Navigate to **Shared Objects > Interfaces > Other**
-2. Create a new interface of the installed provider type
+2. Create a new interface of type AI LLM
 3. Configure the required parameters

 ### Interface Configuration Parameters